sushil-1/fitness-app/README.md

-# fitness_app uaing react js and rapid apis
+# fitness_app using react js and rapid apis